toybreaker/jeancouteau/_articles/mind-your-tongue.md

 As in other agrarian societies, Earth is the _Mother Goddess, Pertiwi_, provider of food and symbol of fertility.

-Its complementary opposite, with which it comes into union, is the Sky, _Father Akasa_, the symbol of the fertilizing elements.
+Its complementary opposite, with which it comes into union, is the Sky, _Father Akasa_, the symbol of the fertilising elements.

 This belief sometimes led to pseudo magic religious manipulations.

-The Balinese peasants who intended to plant vegetables used to stick a stump of wood into the earth to fertilize it, thus maintaining the unity of the cosmic sexual poles.
+The Balinese peasants who intended to plant vegetables used to stick a stump of wood into the earth to fertilise it, thus maintaining the unity of the cosmic sexual poles.

 Men and women often took this symbolism quite literally and hoped to use it for their own, more unorthodox purposes.

 In some villages, until quite recently, it was common practice for unmarried women to lie on their back and implore _Father Akasa_ to bestow upon them a mate, as it was for men to lie on their belly and address _Mother Pertiwi_, as if there were some kind of union between men and women wand their cosmic partners.

-Those social symbols and behaviors have a long story behind them.
+Those social symbols and behaviours have a long story behind them.

 Archeologists have discovered in Bali sarcophagi in the shape of women in the coital position.

 On the famous nekara bronze drum of Pejeng, one finds the etching of a frog with a similar female symbolism.

-And everywhere there are phallic menhirs and stones dating back to the megalithic pre Hindu times, usually set side by side with an object a split stone for instance that symbolizes the female component.
+And everywhere there are phallic menhirs and stones dating back to the megalithic pre Hindu times, usually set side by side with an object a split stone for instance that symbolises the female component.

 Many of these objects have been integrated within the paraphernalia of Balinese temples as part of local cults of fertility.